Translated by Verity Lane

-Depending on the place, and there is a tendency to find traditional Japanese toilets frequently in tourist spots and old buildings.
-However nowadays, in many places the traditional Japanese toilets are being replaced by western ones.
+Depending on the place, you may find traditional Japanese toilets in older sightseeing spots and buildings.
+However nowadays, in many places the traditional Japanese toilets are being replaced by Western ones.

 The Traditional Japanese Toilet - Squat to Use

 Traditional Japanese toilets involve squatting over the urinal.
 These days, they are not used in the home anymore.
 As previously mentioned, you will find them mainly in public toilets, tourist destinations and old buildings.

 This variety of toilet is the most commonly found in Japan.
 It is Western-style and useable in the same way you would in the United States, Singapore, Australia, or most other developed countries.